-Procedure Comments Determine whether the DD has developed and implemented appropriate, written risk- based procedures for conducting ongoing CDD for all customers, including DD- identified PEP customers, and that these procedures enable the DD to: Understand the nature and purpose of the customer relationship in order to develop a customer risk profile.
-Conduct ongoing monitoring: for the purpose of identifying and reporting suspicious transactions; and on a risk basis, to maintain and update customer information, including information regarding the beneficial owner(s) of legal entity customers.
-Use customer information and the customer risk profile to understand the types of transactions in which a particular customer would be expected to engage, and to establish a baseline against which suspicious transactions are identified.
+Procedure Comments Determine whether the DD has developed and implemented appropriate, written risk-based procedures for conducting ongoing CDD for all customers, including DD-identified PEP customers, and that these procedures enable the DD to: Understand the nature and purpose of the customer relationship in order to develop a customer risk profile.
+Conduct ongoing monitoring:

-Procedure Comments
+Pı rocedure Comments

-hether the DD, as part of the
+Determine whether the DD, as part of the

-program, has effective
+۷٠ overall CDD program, has effective

-develop customer risk profiles
+processes to develop customer risk profiles

-- the specific risks of individual
+that identify the specific risks of individual

-cluding, as appropriate, DD-
+customers including, as appropriate, DD-

-EP customers.
+identified PEP customers.

-hether the DD has policies,
+3. Determine whether the DD has policies,

-· and processes to identify
+procedures, and processes to identify

-at may pose higher risk for
+customers that may pose higher risk for

-lering, terrorist financing
+money laundering, terrorist financing

-d other illicit financial
+(ML/TF), and other illicit financial

-hich may include DD-
+activities, which may include DD-

-EP customers.
+identified PEP customers.
 Policies,

-and processes generally
+procedures, and processes generally

-ther and when, based on risk, it
+include whether and when, based on risk, it

-e to obtain and review stomer information, including
+is appropriate to obtain and review

+additional customer information, including

-resolving issues when
+guidance for resolving issues when

-inaccurate, or unverifiable
+insufficient, inaccurate, or unverifiable

-is obtained.
+information is obtained.
 Determine

-risk-based CDD policies,
+whether the risk-based CDD policies,

-and processes are

-- the with the DD's ML/TF and
+procedures, and processes are commensurate with the DD's ML/TF and

-inancial activity risk profile.

-hether the DD's system for
+1 other illicit financial activity risk profile.
+Determine whether the DD's system for

-DD-identified PEP customer
+٦. monitoring DD-identified PEP customer

-U U suspicious activities, and for
+accounts for suspicious activities, and for

-spicious activities, is adequate
+reporting suspicious activities, is adequate

-D's risk profile.
+given the DD's risk profile.

-performing risk-focused
+5. Determine if performing risk-focused

-propriate based on the review
+testing is appropriate based on the review

-essment, prior examination
+of a risk assessment, prior examination

-r examination information, or a
+reports, other examination information, or a

-- e DD's audit findings.
+review of the DD's audit findings.
 If risk-

-ng is appropriate, select a
+focused testing is appropriate, select a

-D-identified PEP relationships
+sample of DD-identified PEP relationships

-- applicable documentation to
+and request applicable documentation to

-- -focused testing.
+perform risk-focused testing.
 From the

-- ted, perform the following
+sample selected, perform the following

-examination
+examination procedures:

-• Determin ne whether the DD collects
+• Determine whether the DD collects

-appropria ate information to understand
+appropriate information to understand

-Procedure Comments the nature and purpose of customer relationships, and to evaluate such customers according to their particular characteristics when assessing whether the DD can effectively mitigate the potential risk those customers may pose.
-Determine whether the DD effectively incorporates customer information, including beneficial ownership information for legal entity customers, into the customer risk profile.
-Review transaction activity for the selected customer relationships and, if necessary, request and review specific transactions and transaction monitoring documentation to determine whether the DD has identified and reported any suspicious activity.
-6. Based on examination and testing procedures completed, form a conclusion about the adequacy of policies, procedures, and processes associated with DD- identified PEP customers.
+Procedure Comments the nature and purpose of customer relationships, and to evaluate such customers according to their particular characteristics when assessing whether the DD can effectively mitigate the potential risk those customers may pose. • Determine whether the DD effectively incorporates customer information, including beneficial ownership information for legal entity customers, into the customer risk profile. • Review transaction activity for the selected customer relationships and, if necessary, request and review specific transactions and transaction monitoring documentation to determine whether the DD has identified and reported any suspicious activity.
+6. Based on examination and testing procedures completed, form a conclusion about the adequacy of policies, procedures, and processes associated with DD-identified PEP customers.